 I've been playing Pokémon Go since launch day.
-I'm currently level 36, have completed my Gen 1 North American Pokédex, have hatched all the Pokémon babies, and am getting close to completing the medals and Gen 2.
+I'm currently level 37, have completed my Gen 1 and Gen 2 North American Pokédex, have hatched all the Pokémon babies, and only have a few medals left (curse you, Fisherman!)
 Over the last many months, levels, events, and encounters, I've picked up a few tips and tricks that have helped me immensely.
 It's the stuff I know now that I wish I knew back when I started.
 Heck, I wish I knew some of it back when I hit level 30!

 1. Check your Nearby and Sightings

 Pokémon Go now includes two distinct forms of detecting the Pokémon in your immediate vicinity.
 The first is Nearby, which shows you Pokémon hanging around the PokéStops in your area.
 The second is Sightings, which shows you the Pokémon hiding anywhere close by, ready to spawn.